gdidayton/presentation-about-gdi/README.md

 presentation-about-gdi
 ======================

-Generic presentation about the Girl Develop It organization.
+Informational presentation about the Girl Develop It organization and the Dayton chapter.